Michael J. Reardon: Honors and awards

 Reardon has received numerous awards including the Overstreet Award and Noon Award.
 He currently holds the Allison Family Distinguished Chair of Cardiovascular Research and divides his time between building innovative clinical, research and educational programs.

 Research interests and contributions

 Reardon's research interests have focused on aortic surgery, cardiac valve surgery and cardiac tumors.
 He has served on the national steering committee for the CoreValve, SurTAVI and reprise III TAVR trials and as national surgical principal investigator on the SurTAVI trial, reprise III trial and the Gore type A dissection trial.

 He has given numerous research presentations and published extensively in areas including cardiac tumor treatment, catheter-based approaches to structural heart disease, catheter-based and open aortic disease treatment.
-He has published more than 700 articles and abstracts, and also serves as a reviewer for journals including the Annals of Thoracic Surgery and Circulation.
+He has published more than 1,000 articles and abstracts, and also serves as a reviewer for journals including the Annals of Thoracic Surgery, Journal of Thoracic and Cardiovascular Surgery, JACC, American Heart Journal, New Rngland Journal of Medicine and Circulation.
 He is the associate editor of surgery for the Methodist DeBakey Cardiovascular Journal.